Destroyer1409/Euclidia/README.md

 cmake --build .
 ```

-And then you get an executable called "Euclidia" that you can launch using in a terminal.
+And then you get an executable called "Euclidia" that you can launch using a terminal.

 ## Usage